 The monastery of Panagia Chrisoskalitissa, Our Lady of the Golden Step in English, is in the remote southwest of Crete just six Kilometres from the lovely lagoon beach of Elafonisi.
 And it is glorious.

-This photograph was taken when the sunset happened and thank heavens I had my camera to hand for the amount of beer that we had drunk with the priest and two English hitchhikers was immense.
+I took this photograph when the sunset happened and thank heavens I had my camera to hand for the amount of beer that we had drunk with the priest and two English hitchhikers was immense.
 Then came the meal with wine and a room to sleep in.
 But the next day we explored.

 Panagia Chrisoskalitissa means Our Lady of the Golden Step.
 But what was the Golden Step?
-One of the nuns there explained to me that you have to be absolutely free of sin to see this step which is one of the ninety steps climbing up to the monastery’s front door.
+The nun there explained to me I have to be absolutely free of sin to see this step, which is one of the ninety steps climbing up to the monastery’s front door.
 Unfortunately, I couldn’t see it, but the nun told me not to worry as she had not seen it either.

 So we climbed the steps and were invited to partake of tsikoudia (raki) with two nuns and the priest.
 A monastery and a nunnery seem to merge into one down here.
 Then I was shown how to climb to the roof of the church ‘for the view’, of course.

 This is a lovely place and we first went there about twenty years ago, then around ten years ago.
 We had to drive a gorge through a very old tunnel and some miles of dirt road to get to the monastery.
-Today the road is better, at least it is tarmacked, but one of the nuns is gone and the priest is much older than before when we first met him.
-But a wonderful man, nevertheless.
+Today the road is better.
+At least it is tarmacked, but one nun is gone and the priest is much older than before when we first met him.
+But a wonderful man.